Skip to content

 • Open a built-in Fire TV app like Prime Video or Tubi and play something.
 If you hear audio, the TV speakers work fine and the problem is with your external device.

 • Disconnect any soundbar or external speaker.
-Set the TV audio output to “TV Speakers” in the sound menu, then test again.
+Set audio output to “TV Speakers” and test.

 • Try a different input source.
 If HDMI 1 has no sound but HDMI 2 does, the port or cable on HDMI 1 is the problem.